 Lucy is a retired nurse, who previously founded a fully accredited in-home nursing care company which grew from a one-person operation…

 Lucy is a retired nurse, who previously founded a fully accredited in-home nursing care company which grew from a one-person operation to a staff of over 50 nursing and disability support workers and included a respite centre and administration centre caring for over 200 patients.
-Patients included low- through to high-support clients such as quadriplegics, acquired brain injury, physical and intellectual disabilities, frail aged and palliative care.
+These included low- through to high-support clients such as quadriplegics, acquired brain injury, physical and intellectual disabilities, frail aged and palliative care.

 Lucy is married to Lou, a retired police officer who spent the majority of his 32-year career investigating drug-related crime in Sydney and the North West of NSW.

 Since August 2013, Lucy has spearheaded the movement to re-introduce Medicinal Cannabis into Australia.
 She witnessed the dramatic relief her son Dan (suffering Stage 4 bowel cancer) gained from using this medicine, and Dan championed the cause alongside his mother.
 Together they started a social campaign which ultimately changed Australian laws.
 Lucy says that she used to feel proud of that achievement but now feels that Australian legislators have produced a system set up to fail patients like Dan.
 On Dan’s deathbed she promised to make access to cannabis better for Australians.

 Lou was educated in the UK and arrived in Australia in 1971.
 He joined the NSW Police Force, serving for 35…

 Lou was educated in the UK and arrived in Australia in 1971.
 He joined the NSW Police Force, serving for 35 years as a Detective in the Criminal Investigation Branch, Drug squad and the Armed Hold Up squad.